 Meanwhile, we also see other authoritarian regimes adopting various strategies and tactics of digital influence warfare.
 On August 21, 2018, the cybersecurity firm FireEye released a report describing "a suspected influence operation that appears to originate from Iran aimed at audiences in the U.S., U.K., Latin America, and the Middle East.
 This operation is leveraging a network of inauthentic news sites and clusters of associated accounts across multiple social media platforms to promote political narratives in line with Iranian interests.
-These narratives include anti-Saudi, anti-Israeli, and pro-Palestinian themes, as well as support for specific U.S. policies favorable to Iran, such as the U.S.-Iran nuclear deal (JCPOA)."75 Shortly after the report was made public, Facebook announced the removal of 652 users.
+These narratives include anti-Saudi, anti-Israeli, and pro-Palestinian themes, as well as support for specific U.S. policies favorable to Iran, such as the U.S.-Iran nuclear deal (ICPOA)."75 Shortly after the report was made public, Facebook announced the removal of 652 users.
 According to Nathaniel Gleicher, head of Facebook's Cybersecurity Policy, their investigation into a network calling itself "Liberty Front Press" found a direct link to the Iranian government.
-"For example, one part of the network, "Quest 4 Truth," claims to be an independent Iranian media organization, but is in fact linked to Press TV, an English-language news network affiliated with Iranian state media."76 on the US, and some on French-speaking audiences in North Africa."77 According to the announcement, "the individuals behind this activity used compromised and fake accounts-some of which had already been disabled by our automated systems-to masquerade as locals, manage their Pages, join Groups and drive people to off-platform domains connected to our previous investigation into the Iran-linked "Liberty Front Press" and its removal in August 2018."78 Facebook also removed 38 Facebook accounts, 6 Pages, 4 Groups and 10 Instagram accounts that originated in Iran and focused on countries in Latin America, including Venezuela, Brazil, Argentina, Bolivia, Peru, Ecuador and Mexico.
-The Page administrators and account owners typically represented themselves as locals, used fake accounts to post in Groups and manage Pages posing as news organizations, as well as directed traffic to other websites.79 And that same month, Microsoft announced that hackers linked to the Iranian government targeted an undisclosed U.S. presidential campaign, as well as government officials, media outlets and prominent expatriate Iranians.80
+"For example, one part of the network, 'Quest 4 Truth,' claims to be an independent Iranian media organization, but is in fact linked to Press TV, an English-language news network affiliated with Iranian state media."76

+A year later, in October 2019, Facebook announced the deletion of 93 Facebook accounts, 17 Pages, and 4 Instagram accounts "for violating our policy against coordinated inauthentic behavior.
+This activity originated in Iran and focused primarily on the US, and some on French-speaking audiences in North Africa."
+According to the announcement, "The individuals behind this activity used compromised and fake accounts-some of which had already been disabled by our automated systems-to masquerade as locals, manage their Pages, join Groups and drive people to off-platform domains connected to our previous investigation into the Iran-linked 'Liberty Front Press' and its removal in August 2018."

+Facebook also removed 38 Facebook accounts, 6 Pages, 4 Groups, and 10 Instagram accounts that originated in Iran and focused on countries in Latin America, including Venezuela, Brazil, Argentina, Bolivia, Peru, Ecuador, and Mexico.
+The page administrators and account owners typically represented themselves as locals and used fake accounts to post in groups and manage pages posing as news organizations, as well as directed traffic to other websites.
+And that same month, Microsoft announced that hackers linked to the Iranian government had targeted an undisclosed U.S. presidential campaign, as well as government officials, media outlets, and prominent expatriate Iranians.
+80